lalanne/GoExperiment/README.md

  * There is one ```sql.DB``` object created by DB that I want to connect to, this objects are meant to be long lived and they are closed when the program is done.
- Each of these objects handle their own connection pool.
+ Each of these objects handle their own connection pool(SetMaxOpenConns).

 ## Using docker to start the system